Rides

 • Sunday schedule available here

-• Up to four types of group each Sunday.
+• Up to five types of group each Sunday (pending rider demand and leader availability).

 (Note: In Winter, the number of groups and distance ridden is reduced)